Red-Hat-Developer-Games/quarkus-challenge/README.md

 Now you are set!
 Depending on the implementation that you have chosen, Hibernate ORM with Panache or Quarkus Spring extensions, add the corresponding dependencies to the `pom.xml` and start coding the Library Application!

 ## Packaging and run the application
 The application is packaged using `./mvnw package`.
-Check the information in the `README.md` file that will help you with some basics commands.
+Check the information in the `README.md` file that will help you with some basic commands.

 ## Containerization and deployment in OpenShift
 In the second part of the challenge, once the Quarkus Application is coded and is accepting requests locally, you should package it and deploy it to the provided the OpenShift Cluster.
 For that, I recommend using the [Quarkus OpenShift extension](https://quarkus.io/guides/deploying-to-openshift).
 This extension offers the ability to generate OpenShift resources.
 Once the resources have been generated, you can deploy them by running the command `oc apply -f path_to_file`